-A LEGAL DELIVERY shall be delivered with an underhand motion.
+A LEGAL DELIVERY shall be delivered with an underhand motion

 - a.
 The pitch shall be released at a moderate speed.
 The speed is left up to the judgment of the umpire, who shall warn the pitcher who delivers a pitch with excessive speed.
-If the pitcher repeats such an act after being warned, he/she shall be removed from the pitcher's position for the remainder of the game. - b.
-The hand shall be below the hip. - c.
-The ball must be delivered with an arc and reach a height between six (6) and ten (10) feet from the ground. - d.
-The catcher must be within the lines of the catcher's box until the pitched ball reaches the plate or until the ball is batted.
+If the pitcher repeats such an act, he/she shall be removed from the pitcher's position for the remainder of the game. - b.
+The hand shall be below the hip. - The ball must be delivered with an arc and reach a height between six (6) and ten (10) feet from the ground. - d.
+The catcher must be within the lines of the catcher's box until the pitched ball reaches the plate or until the ball is batted e.
+The catcher shall return the ball directly to the pitcher after each pitch, except after a strike out or put out made by the catcher.
+The pitcher has five (5) seconds to release the next pitch.

-PENALTY: The ball is dead, a ball is called on the batter, and a warning given to the catcher and the defensive coach that if the catcher repeats such an act after this warning, they will be removed from the catcher's position for the remainder of the game.
+PENALTY: The ball is dead, aball is called on the batter, and awarning given to the catcher and the defensive coach that if the catcher repeats such an act after this warning, they will be removed from the catcher's position for the remainder of the game.